Eminent Domain Act

 Despite mass public outcry following the U.S. Supreme Court’s infamous decision in Kelo v.
 City of New London, eminent domain for private gain continues to threaten homeowners and small businesses.

-While 43 states reformed their laws to prevent Kelo-style takings after the Court’s decision in 2005, private developers and tax revenue-hungry politicians have found other ways to effect government transfers of private property from rightful owners to private corporations.
+While 43 states reformed their laws to prevent Kelo-style takings after the Court’s decision in 2005, private developers and tax revenue hungry politicians have found other ways to affect government transfers of private property from rightful owners to private corporations.

-One oft-abused alternative to pure takings for so-called “economic development” is pretextual blight designation.
+One of the alternatives to pure takings for so-called “economic development” is the pretextual blight designation.
 Under the guise of public health and safety, municipal development authorities declare perfectly livable properties blighted, thus opening the door for use of eminent domain for private economic development.